COMMITTEE AND ADVISORS

 SMCLC is a 501(c)(4) organization.

-Persons wishing to contact SMCLC should call SMCLC at 310.395.8044 or write to info@smclc.net.
+Persons wishing to contact SMCLC should write to info@smclc.net.

-in Santa Monica for thirteen years.
+in Santa Monica since 1997.
 During that time he has been alarmed

 at the rapid pace of development, which he believes threatens to turn